 How much does it cost? - The tuition fee for our 10-month leadership program is $4,250.
-This fee includes over 97 hours of instruction as well as the cost of all resource materials and assessment tools, meals and snacks at challenge days, and the hotel accommodations for opening retreat.
+This fee includes over 93 hours of instruction as well as the cost of all resource materials and assessment tools, meals and snacks at challenge days.

 How many people do you accept each year? - We accept up to 30 participants each year.
 Participants are selected based on the information provided in their application and by their two references.
 Leadership Saskatoon values diversity, and consideration is given to ensure the chosen candidates represent a variety of sectors, experiences, and backgrounds.